|Nutrition Facts (per serving)|

 Next time you're having a spring or summer party, try this virgin piña colada recipe.
-This drink is so refreshing and rich tasting, you won't even miss the alcohol.
+This made-from-scratch drink is so refreshing and rich tasting, you won't even miss the alcohol.

 The piña colada is a blended or iced cocktail that originated in Puerto Rico.
-It's usually made with white rum, coconut cream, and pineapple juice.
-In this easy nonalcoholic recipe, just nix the rum and use coconut milk instead of the coconut cream.
+It's usually made with white rum, cream of coconut, and pineapple juice.
+In this easy nonalcoholic recipe, just nix the rum and use coconut milk instead of the cream.

-Since the recipe uses frozen pineapple chunks, you really don't need to add as much ice to these piña coladas.
+Since the recipe uses frozen pineapple chunks, you really don't need to add as much ice.
 Start with 1/4 cup and add more if you want a frostier drink.
 Blend it up until the consistency is smooth and creamy.

 The traditional piña colada is garnished with either a pineapple wedge, a maraschino cherry, or both.
 Feel free to garnish with what you like, including a little paper umbrella.